• Shopping Cart Shopping Cart

 Bouquet toss

-Today, throwing the bouquet is a fun tradition sure to deliver some laughs, especially among the single women.
+The bouquet toss tradition remains a cherished part of weddings, adding excitement and symbolic meaning to the celebration.
 Be sure to incorporate this activity into the ceremony by prepping the DJ, master of ceremonies, and the photographer properly.
 Finally, make sure you get a photographer who can capture the event and give you something to look back on fondly.

 Everything at a wedding has a tradition steeped in history, and the origins of the wedding bouquet toss is no exception.
 It can be a bit of fun researching this kind of thing if you’ve ever wondered why we do certain things at times like a wedding!